History, Lore and Appreciation

 Feldspar is an extremely diverse group of minerals that includes several species and varieties.
 Some varieties of feldspar possess unique optical phenomena.
 Feldspar is a common rock-forming mineral that is found on every continent.
 (It is estimated that feldspar makes up well over half of the earth’s crust).
 However, feldspar also has gem varieties that have been sought after and revered for centuries.
 In India, for example, moonstone (a variety of adularescent orthoclase feldspar, also referred to as adularia) has long been thought to be sacred.
 George Frederick Kunz, a famous gemologist and consultant to Tiffany & Co. in the late 1800s, notes in his book, The Curious Lore of Precious Stones, that “As a gift for lovers the moonstone takes high rank, for it is believed to arouse the tender passion.”

 Under direct (and sometimes subdued) lighting conditions, moonstone exhibits adularescence, which is described as a “billowy” light effect observed along the gems’ surface.
 In moonstone with a white body color, “billowy blue” color may be seen.
 In other moonstones, asterism (4 rayed star), or cat’s eye phenomena can sometimes be observed.
-Moonstone may have orangey, brownish, greyish or greenish body color.
+Moonstone may have orangey, brownish, grayish or greenish body color.

 Not to be outdone in moonstone’s celestial designation, another feldspar variety is called plagioclase sunstone.
 This gem often exhibits warm red to brown and yellow body colors, an allusion to the name.
 Its phenomenal nature, however, is equally captivating.
-When interacting with light, similarly oriented, miniscule inclusions of copper or hematite platelets exhibit glittering, spangled reflections, shimmering through different depths within the gem.
+When interacting with light, similarly oriented, minuscule inclusions of copper or hematite platelets exhibit glittering, spangled reflections, shimmering through different depths within the gem.
 This phenomenon is known in the trade as aventurescence.

 Labradorite, named after the first place it was discovered – the Labrador Peninsula in Canada, is another plagioclase feldspar that has a phenomenal effect.
 In certain light conditions, a broad, multicolored sheen appears to float along the gem’s surface, particularly visible as the gem, or the light source, is moved.
 This iridescent effect is called labradorescence.
 In recent years, andesine – a rare, albite-rich plagioclase feldspar has gained recognition.
 It began entering the market in surprising quantities in 2002.
 The material has been found to come from at least two known localities: Inner Mongolia and Tibet.